-- ➤ This bursary is available for one student of Batch 2019/ 2020 who requires financial assistance. - The recipient will receive the bursary for all five years of his/ her academic programme.
+- This bursary is available for one student of Batch 2020/ 2021 who requires financial assistance. - The recipient will receive the bursary for all five years of his/ her academic programme. - The total value of the bursary is Rs.
+250,000.00 which will be equally divided into five annual grants. - The annual value of each bursary is Rs.
+50,000/- which will be awarded in ten equal instalments during each academic year of the selected student.